fredimachado/NCafe/README.md

 - **AggregateRoot**: Abstract base class for our domain entities
 - **IEvent and Event**: Base for events that represent state changes of entities
-- **IRepository**: Interface used to get and save domain entities
+- **IRepository**: Interface used to fetch and save domain entities
 - **IPublisher**: Interface for publishing integration events
 - **Shared events**: Events that will be published with IPublisher
-- **Read Model**: Interface used to get and save read models (projections)
+- **Read Model**: Interface used to fetch and save read models (projections)
 - **Command, Query, Dispatchers and Handlers interfaces**
 - **Basic exceptions**

-So, basically, no implementations are allowed in this project.
-It will be referenced by application domain projects.
+So, basically, this project is the core of our solution and will only contain the abstractions used by other layers.

 ### Application Domain

-Depends only on Shard Abstractions (Core) in order to define domain entities (aggregates), events, commands, queries and their respective handlers and business logic.
+Depends only on Shard Abstractions (Core) in order to define domain entities (aggregates), events, commands, queries, their respective handlers and business logic.
 So it might have:

 - **Entities**: Their current state is defined by a stream of events stored in EventStore.
 Provide methods to make it do something (ex.: `CompletePreparation`).